-Routine absences (including routine early dismissals) due to non-school events, activities and obligations such as sports, performances, modeling, acting, music, Scouts and the like may be pre-approved and excused at the discretion of an administrator.
-To obtain pre-approval from the school for extended or routine absences, complete the Extended/Routine Absence Request Form at least ten school days before the start of the absence.
+Notify the school in advance of routine absences (including routine early dismissals) by using this form: Extended/Routine Absence Request Form.
+Approved forms are circulated to your child's teachers.
+Routine absences due to non-school events, sports, performing, modeling, music, Scouts and the like may be pre-approved and excused at the discretion of an administrator.
+Submit the form at least ten school days before the start of a routine absence.

-Attendance-Related EXTRACURRICULAR ACTIVITY Restrictions
+Attendance-Related Extracurricular Activity Restrictions